 Here are several financial and housing considerations adult children should explore so that their parents can remain in their home:

 A reverse mortgage is a residential loan specifically designed for seniors.
-A reverse mortgage allows the homeowner to convert a portion of the home’s equity into cash, while eliminating the possibility of having to sell the home.
+A reverse mortgage allows the homeowner to convert a portion of the home’s equity into cash while eliminating the possibility of having to sell the home.
 Aside from the fact that a reverse mortgage will deplete assets left to potential heirs, they must be paid off in the event the owner leaves the home for a year or more.
-So in the event that an elderly parent will have to move to a different housing environment because of illness, the entire loan balance becomes due if the parent fails to return to their primary residence within one year.
+So if a senior parent will have to move to a different housing environment because of illness, the entire loan balance becomes due if the parent fails to return to their primary residence within one year.

 One option that is often overlooked by adult children is leasing the home to family members.
-This provides some security that the home will be well maintained and cared for by a relative or close friend while one’s parent still remains in the home.
-As with any business transaction proper due diligence should be taken with regards to drafting a lease agreement.
+This provides some security that the home will be well-maintained and cared for by a relative or close friend while one’s parent remains in the home.
+As with any business transaction proper due diligence should be taken regarding drafting a lease agreement.
 Consult with an attorney for a thorough agreement.

-Hiring a professional property maintenance company is one way to make sure that the home is maintained both mechanically and visually, reducing the physical demands of upkeep on one’s parent.
+Hiring a professional property maintenance company is one way to make sure that the home is maintained both mechanically and visually, reducing the physical demands of upkeep on one’s parents.
 Having maintenance services will also free up the time and energy needed to attend to a parent’s physical care.
-Another consideration is that a well-maintained home is much easier to sell at a later date when necessary.
+Another consideration is that a well-maintained home is much easier to sell later when necessary.